Indiana Survey Guide

 Hiding the deadline

 Rush timing can change both availability and price.
-Say the deadline early so firms can tell you whether they can help.
+Say the real deadline early so the firm can tell you whether it can help.

 BoardIndiana Surveyors Licensing Board